Cynthia is an administrator, has a degree in Business, Economics, & History, and is a qualified Hypnotherapist. She loves to write & travel.

 Are you an opal lover?
-These amazing gemstones come in many different shapes and sizes and the colours can vary from pale, milky whites with delicate internal colours of pale blue and primrose yellow through to vivid blue, green and black that flash red, gold, blue and green fire.
+These amazing gemstones come in many different shapes and sizes and the colors can vary from pale, milky whites with delicate internal colors of pale blue and primrose yellow through to vivid blue, green, and black that flash red, gold, and blue and green fire.
 These gemstones are a mineraloid gel, so they do not have the same structure as crystals.

 They are formed from a mixture of water and silicon dioxide.
-Over a very long period of time, water flowing through through the ground picks up silica from sandstone and washes it into crevices and cracks in the rocks.
+Over a very long period of time, water flowing through the ground picks up silica from sandstone and washes it into crevices and cracks in the rocks.
 The moisture then slowly evaporates leaving behind a deposit of silica, and as the cycle is repeated the opal slowly begins to form.
-It can also form over fossils locked into the rocks, creating vividly coloured gemstone depictions of long extinct creatures.
+It can also form over fossils locked into the rocks, creating vividly colored gemstone depictions of long-extinct creatures.

-One of the most famous opalised fossils in the world is in the National Opal Collection in Sydney, Australia, and is a 2.7 metres long pliosaur who has been nicknamed ‘Nessie’.
-There are also Boulder opals which form in fissures and cracks within ironstone boulders.
-They are very colourful and have a natural layer of ironstone on the back.
-This layer of ironstone is left intact by the gem cutter as this layer is needed to be able to cut a decent size stone that exhibits all the delicate veins of colour.
+One of the most famous opalized fossils in the world is in the National Opal Collection in Sydney, Australia.
+It's a 2.7 meters long pliosaur that has been nicknamed ‘Nessie’.
+There are also boulder opals that form in fissures and cracks within ironstone boulders.
+They are very colorful and have a natural layer of ironstone on the back.
+This layer of ironstone is left intact by the gem cutter as this layer is needed to be able to cut a decent size stone that exhibits all the delicate veins of color.

 Value of Opals

-These stones are generally valued by their size, body tone, colour, brilliance and quality, with black opals being the most valuable followed by the Boulder opals and then the milky, pale stones.
+These stones are generally valued by their size, body tone, color, brilliance, and quality, with black opals being the most valuable followed by the boulder opals and then the milky, pale stones.
 How the gemstone is cut and polished also partly determines the value of the stone.
 On examination, it is given a price ‘per carat’ and how much you have to pay for your gemstone will depend on its carat size.
-Body tone is one of the most important things in determining the value.
+Body tone is one of the most important things in determining value.

-Body tone is the background colour of the gemstone which ranges from black, through dark, to light.
-Generally the darker the body tone, the more valuable the stone, as dark backgrounds are better canvasses for showing off all the wonderful, flashing colours that an opal can contain.
-The pattern of the colours is unique to each individual opal, and some of the most sought after patterns are Ribbon, Straw, Harlequin, Picture Stones, Flagstone and Chinese Writing.
+Body tone is the background color of the gemstone which ranges from black, through the dark, to light.
+Generally, the darker the body tone, the more valuable the stone, as dark backgrounds are better canvasses for showing off all the wonderful, flashing colors that an opal can contain.
+The pattern of the colors is unique to each individual opal, and some of the most sought-after patterns are Ribbon, Straw, Harlequin, Picture Stones, Flagstone, and Chinese Writing.

 Doublets and Triplets

-Opal doublets and triplets are not all made up of natural gemstone, but have had black backings glued onto to them, so that they resemble a black opal.
+Opal doublets and triplets are not all made up of natural gemstone but have had black backings glued onto them so that they resemble a black opal.
 The black backings can be made of various materials such as plastic, black potch, brown ironstone, or black industrial glass.
-A doublet is simply a slice of precious opal glued to the dark backing, with the backing designed to bring out and enhance the colour in the gemstone.
-A triplet has the opal stuck to the dark backing with a layer of quartz, clear glass or plastic forming a dome over the gemstone.
+A doublet is simply a slice of precious opal glued to the dark backing, with the backing designed to bring out and enhance the color in the gemstone.
+A triplet has the opal stuck to the dark backing with a layer of quartz, clear glass, or plastic forming a dome over the gemstone.